bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 # Embedded Violations Prevalent

-+ Erik Andersen becomes exasperated.
++ Erik Andersen becomes exasperated by mid-2006.
      - post-Linksys compliance, router &amp; NAS market is a violation haven.

 + Erik asks for help.

 + Conservancy becomes his enforcement agent (and gets some others &copy; assignment)

-+ Conservancy has had > 100 (now > 300) GPL violations queued for action since 2007.
++ Conservancy has had > 100 GPL violations queued for action since 2007.
+     - Conservancy's list is now > 300

 # The Era of GPL Litigation

-+ Lawsuits become necessary.
++ Lawsuits become undeniably necessary.
-     - Dan Ravicher &amp; Aaron Williamson file some in USA.
+     - Dan Ravicher &amp; Aaron Williamson file some in USA: for Conservancy &amp; Erik.

 + Focus is to settle:
      - What we want more than anything else is full compliance &hellip;
      - &hellip; on *all* GPL'd and LGPL'd components &hellip;
      - &hellip; no judge will grant us all that &hellip;
      - &hellip; so we work hard to settle on that request &hellip;
-     - &hellip; taking money &amp; injunctions only as a consolation prize.
+     - &hellip; taking extra money &amp; injunctions only as a consolation prize.

 + But why is full compliance so hard for these companies?